Creating new issues with invalid project_id should return 422 instead of 403 error

 API: creating an issue with an invalid project_id should return 422 instead of 403 (#19276).

-#5 Updated by Alex Last over 2 years ago
+#5 Updated by Alex Last almost 3 years ago

 same here.
 I installed Redmine 3.0.0 to our test server and tried running Redmine Java API tests against it: